howard-haowen/GoBootCampBook/chapters/tour_of_go.md

 }
 ```

+- As in C or Java, **you can leave the pre and post statements empty**.

 ```go
 sum := 1
 for ; sum < 1000; {
     sum += sum
 }
 ```

+Or simply

 ```go
 sum := 1